By Eric Vandenbroeck and co-workers

 Ian Stephens, in an interview with one of Pakistan founding fathers and

-the attention being paid to Islamization "to the detriment of the basic
+attention being paid to Islamization "to the detriment of the basic

 economic problems" of Pakistan.
-Zia ul-Haq
+Zia ul-Haq replied:

+The basis of Pakistan was Islam.
 The basis of Pakistan

-was Islam.
-The basis of Pakistan was intended in a way that the Muslims of the
+was intended in a way that the Muslims of the sub-continent are a separate

-sub-continent are a separate culture.
-It was on the two-nation theory that this
+culture.
+It was on the two-nation theory that this part was carved out of the

-part was carved out of the sub-continent as Pakistan.
-And in the last 30 years
+sub-continent as Pakistan.
+And in the last 30 years, in general but more so in

-in general but more so in the last seven years there has been a complete
+the last seven years, there has been a complete erosion of the moral values of

-erosion of the moral values of our society.
-You will hear that Pakistan is full
+our society.
+You will hear that Pakistan is full of corruption today.
+Despite

-of Martial Law, corruption is at large, people are dishonest; they want to make
+one-and-a-half years of Martial Law, corruption is rampant, people are

-money overnight.
-The moral fiber of the society has been completely broken and
+dishonest; they want to make money overnight.
+The moral fiber of society has

-flourishing in this society was by eroding its moral fiber ...
-He eroded the
+society was by eroding its moral fiber ...
+He eroded the moral fiber of the

-moral fiber of the society by pitching the students against the teachers, sons
+society by pitching the students against the teachers, sons against the

-the mill owners ...
+owners ...
 The economic ills of the country are not because Pakistan is

 incapable of economic production.
 It is because Pakistanis have been made to

 believe that one can earn without working ...
-Therefore, to my mind the most
+Therefore, to my mind, the most

-wheat but I cannot import the correct moral values."
-(President Zia ul-Haq's interview to Ian Stephens, January 6, 1979, in
+Zia ul-Haq's interview to Ian Stephens, January 6, 1979, in President of

-President of Pakistan General Mohammad Zia ul-Haq-Interviews
+Pakistan General Mohammad Zia ul-Haq-Interviews to Foreign Media, vol. II,

-to Foreign Media, vol. II, Islamabad: Government of Pakistan, undated, pp.
+Islamabad: Government of Pakistan, undated, pp. 2-6.)

 Until recently,